Parish Hall Building Manager

 The windows in the nave and chancel cloisters depict, in historical sequence, saints, sovereigns, and laypeople, mostly from the Anglican calendar.
 Each is shown with appropriate symbols, such as Peter with his key.
 Included in this group is the Rev. Howard Laycock, the first member of Redeemer to be ordained to the priesthood, who died in an airplane crash while serving as a young missionary to the Eskimos at Point Hope, Alaska.

 Originally called the Lady Chapel, due to the epigraph of Mary's own words "My Soul Doth Magnify The Lord" above the altar, flanked by an image our Our Lady and St. Francis of Assisi, the chapel is sometimes now called the Children’s Chapel because it contains stained glass windows and other decorations that emphasize children.
 The three central windows link the present day to the affectionate ministry of Jesus with children in his own lifetime.
 Other windows depict Biblical scenes such as Hannah bringing her son Samuel to Eli.
 The remaining windows depict contemporary scenes such as Boy and Girl Scouts, a campfire, and baseball.
 This project was completed under the leadership of Fr.
 Stube.

 Memorial Prayer Garden

 The garden is a living memorial outdoors on the Springfield Road side of the church building.
 There is a bench on the flagstone patio, surrounded by shrubs and flowers.
 Here one can sit quietly, pray, and enjoy the beauty of God’s creation in the midst of a bustling world.

-Classrooms and assembly space are used during the week by an Alcoholics Anonymous group, the AARP for its free income tax consulting service, the To Live Again club, a social club for senior widows and widowers, and other community groups.
-The regional unit of the Rodgers Organ Company rents space for its office and uses the Rodgers church organ for demonstration purposes.
+Educational Space Classrooms and assembly space are used during the week by an Alcoholics Anonymous group, To Live Again (a social club for senior widows and widowers), the AARP for its free income tax consulting service, and other community groups.

 A columbarium was installed at the west end of the nave in 2000 as a memorial gift, adding capacity to the outdoor columbarium.
 There is also a second outdoor columbarium by the lower parking lot.
 Most Redeemer members choose cremation and burial at the church.